AARP Hearing Center

 Policymakers should put in place robust consumer protections for ISAs.
 This includes:

-Requiring higher education institutions and programs to evaluate whether a student can reasonably be expected to repay their student loans and any ISA.
+- Requiring higher education institutions and programs to evaluate whether a student can reasonably be expected to repay their student loans and any ISA.
+For example, a maximum limit could be set as a percentage of income, taking into account both repayment obligations.

 - Limiting the loan term.